-At this time of year everyone who has garden produce usually finds themselves with more summer squash than they know what to do with.
-Here’s a fairly simple but tasty recipe you can feed to your company that will keep them coming back for more.
+Here’s a fairly simple but tasty recipe you can feed to your company with the abundance of summer squash that our gardens provide each summer.
+Hopefully it will keep them coming back for more!

 This whole-grain veggie stuffing, while not drowning in fat, does not lack for flavor or texture with the extra mushrooms, cashews and diced soy or gluten.

 This dairy-free, egg-free pumpkin pie with it’s nice creamy texture keeps you wanting one more piece!
 It is so simple, that anyone can make it.
 If pie crusts aren’t your thing, you can always purchase a whole-wheat one at the store.